When preparing a new plan incorporating Crown land it is necessary to satisfy the following requirements:

 Section 88B instruments

-A section 88B instrument (PDF 28 KB) creating easements may be lodged as part of a Crown plan, where it intended to create the easement(s) on registration of the plan.
+A section 88B instrument creating easements may be completed and lodged as part of a Crown plan, where it intended to create the easement(s) on registration of the plan.
+A Section 88B Instrument can also be created using the s88B Form Builder through NSW LRS Connect, or by completing the Interactive s88b form and lodged as part of a Crown plan.
 Easements may be created on plans of:

 - Road Opening or Closure (where Crown First Titles will be created)